 Kohima DC Enforces Strict Reporting Rules for Foreigners and OCI Cardholders

-Kohima, May 6: The Deputy Commissioner of Kohima has issued a directive mandating strict compliance with the provisions of the Immigration & Foreigners Act, 2025 and the Immigration & Foreigners Rules, 2025, reinforcing reporting requirements for foreigners and Overseas Citizen of India (OCI) cardholders staying in the district.
+Kohima, May 6: The Deputy Commissioner of Kohima has issued a directive mandating strict compliance with the provisions of the Immigration & Foreigners Act, 2025 and the Immigration & Foreigners Rules, 2025, reinforcing reporting requirements for foreigners and Overseas Citizen of India (OCI) cardholders residing or staying in the district.

 shorten the report in 150, 190 and 230 characters and also provide hashtags for social media post